jamesallen0351/individual-project/README.md

 - Relation or direct relation
 - Use these drivers to predict future co2 emissions by country

+# Data Science Pipeline

+## Project Planning

+Goal: leave this section with (at least the outline of) a plan for the project documented in your README.md file.

+## Acquire

+Goal: Get the US CO2 data from a local .csv and import into my notebook to use.

+## Prepare

+Goal: leave this section with a dataset that is split into train, validate, and test ready to be analyzed.
+Make sure data types are appropriate and missing values have been addressed, as have any data integrity issues.

+## Data Exploration

+Goal: The findings from your analysis should provide you with answers to the specific questions and summarize your takeaways and conclusions.

+## Modeling

+Goal: Forecasting using the following methods: Last observed value, Simple average, Moving average, Holt's Linear Trend, Previous cycle

+## Key Findings and Takeaways
+Not a large variation from baseline on all models, I went with polynomial regression to test data

+Polynomial linear regression was close to baseline on train, but did a little better on validate / test

+Selecting features helped performance on models

+Would like to further adjust features to compare performance on models

+# Conclusion

+# Next steps
+With more time I would like to:

+a.
+Explore additional countries CO2 levels and compare them to the US CO2 levels

+b.
+Look at different contributers of CO2 emissions and identifying relations

+c.
+Take into account energy sources and how the relate to CO2 emissions

+d.
+Create a dashboard on Tableau to express country CO2 emissions over time

+## To Recreate my project
+Download the U.S. CO2 Emission data from the sources listed below and save as a .csv on your local device.

+Make a copy of my final notebook, run each cell, and adjust any parameters as desired.

 ## Sources:
 - https://ourworldindata.org/co2-emissions
 - https://www.eia.gov/totalenergy/data/browser/index.php?tbl=T11.01#/?f=M&start=200001